What is a Lumbar Disc Herniation?

 When I was younger, I played a lot of sports, like basketball and tennis, and realise they are impact sports that promotes the development of the lesion.
 It was an evolution over several years until, in the end, the damage led to a slipped disc.

-If the herniation is voluminous and compresses all the nerves around it, it can lead to a cauda equine or horse-tail syndrome, which is a surgical emergency.
+If the herniation is large and compresses all the nerves in the area, it can lead to what is known as cauda equina syndrome, a surgical emergency that must be treated urgently.

 Información general de Back pain